nascimento-jgb/Tori-Marketpalce-Remake/README.md

 # Tori Marketplace Remake
-Remake of Tori.fi marketplace app for educational purposes.
-The ideas was to present a prototype of English UI to the application while introducing a minimal style.
+The remake of Tori.fi marketplace app for educational purposes.
+The idea was to present an English UI prototype to the application while introducing a minimal style.
-Side menus were included in order to favor declutered exhibitions of items and keep the search bar closer to the thumb neutral position, enhancing user experience.
+Side menus were included in order to favor decluttered exhibitions of items and keep the search bar closer to the thumb-neutral position, enhancing user experience.

 ## Key Learnings:

-- Sign in system and authentication
+- Sign-in system and authentication
 - MVVM (Model-View-ViewModel)
 - Multiple and simultaneous filtering/sorting
 - Fetch data from Core Data
-- Aniamtions and 3D effects
+- Animations and 3D effects

 ## Technologies